-All vote-by-mail ballot return identification envelopes are checked for eligibility before being counted.
-The voter must sign the return identification envelope.
-The signature on the return envelope will be compared with the signature(s) on file in that voter's registration record.
+All vote-by-mail ballot return envelopes are checked for eligibility before being counted.
+These countyissued envelopes are voter-specific and referred to as "return identification envelopes."
+The voter must sign the envelope because the signature will be compared with the signature(s) on file in that voter's registration record.
 If the signatures match, the ballot will be accepted.
 If there are issues with the signature, the ballot will be challenged.